grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 By default, SP-initiated requests are enabled.
 For instructions on how to enable IdP-initiated logins, see [IdP-initiated Single Sign-On (SSO)]({{< relref "#idp-initiated-single-sign-on-sso" >}}).

 {{% admonition type="note" %}}
-It is possible to setup Grafana with SAML authentication using Azure AD.
+It is possible to set up Grafana with SAML authentication using Azure AD.
 However, Azure AD limits the number of groups that can be sent in the SAML assertion to 150.
-If you have users that belong to more than 150 groups, Azure AD provides a Graph API link to retrieve the groups which only works for OIDC/OAuth workflows.
+If you have users who belong to more than 150 groups, Azure AD provides a Graph API link to retrieve the groups, which only works for OIDC/OAuth workflows.

 As of Grafana 11.2, the SAML integration offers interaction with Azure Graph API to retrieve the groups.